10 amazing facts about trees you should know

 We’re big fans of trees here at OVO.
 Not only do they breathe oxygen, protect soil and support wildlife – they’re also carbon-munching powerhouses in the fight against the climate crisis.

-Over the next 12 months we’ll be planting around 900,000 trees, in partnership with The Woodland Trust and I Dig Trees – and by the end of Spring 2021, we'll have planted over 2 million of them.
+Over the next 12 months we’ll be planting around 900,000 trees, in partnership with The Woodland Trust and I Dig Trees – and by the end of Spring 2021, we expect to have planted over 2 million of them.
 Over a 10-year growth period, a single tree can lock away around 60kg of carbon.

 It means that overall, the trees we plant on behalf of our members will absorb around 54,000 tonnes of the stuff.
 Which is about the equivalent of the carbon footprint created by 49,000 people flying from London to New York!